Harvey Weinstein sexual harassment scandal: Hollywood reacts

 Subsequent reports detailing Weinstein's alleged misconduct were published Tuesday in The New Yorker and in the Times, the latter reporting that actresses Angelina Jolie and Gwyneth Paltrow were allegedly harassed by the Hollywood titan.

-Here’s how Hollywood and some of its famous faces have been reacting.
+Here’s how Hollywood and some of its famous faces have been reacting to the allegations.

 Rose McGowan